maxwills/SeekerDebugger/README.md

 - Single thread executions only.
 - No UI executions support.
 - (*) The **WorldMenu >> Library >> SeekerDev >> OpenSeekerDebugger Config** option opens a UI with the configuration of some parameters of the debugger.
 Not Documented at the moment.
 - The execution reversal mechanism can only undo changes that originates from within an execution (the debugged execution call tree).
-Changes made from outside the execution could affect the reversal mechanism.
+Changes made from outside the execution could affect the deterministic replay of an execution.
 - Performance: Executing code with Seeker is slow.
 The emergency stop (STOP button in the toolbar) might be useful if a query is started and takes too long to finish.
 Consider closing it by force if necessary.
 - No support yet for "Debug Drive development".
 Modifying the debugged code during a debug session might produce problems with time-indices.
 - Not fully compatible with instrumentation:
   - Executing Seeker will remove all breakpoints in the system.
   - If Breakpoints are added later will result in undefined behavior (don't add breakpoints while using the debugger).
   - Not tested yet with metalinks.
-  - Code instrumented with method proxies should work.
+  - Code instrumented with method proxies works, but introduces several extra instructions, making Seeker and Queries slower.
 - The "execution interpretation and reversal mechanisms" are known to have problems with:
   - Executions that perform calls on and/or modify global state UI related objects (HandMorphs, for example), which is sadly a big part of Pharo.
   - Executions that performs class installations, and removal form the system.